 You can use the Synchronize Services feature in WCS to view the status of network design, controller, switch, and event group synchronization with a mobility services engine.

 Step 1 In WCS, choose Services > Synchronize Services.

-Step 2 Select the applicable menu option (Network Designs, Controllers, Wired Switches, or Event Groups).
+Step 2 From the left sidebar menu, choose the applicable option (Network Designs, Controllers, Event Groups, or Wired Switches).

 For each of the elements, the Sync.
 Status column shows the synchronization status.
 A green two-arrow icon indicates that its corresponding element is synchronized with the specified server such as a mobility services engine.
 A gray two-arrow icon with a red circle indicates that its corresponding item is not synchronized with a given server.